The Origin of Vastu

 The principles of the science laid down during those

-days were based purely on the effect of sunrays during
+days were based purely on the effect of sunrays

-in-depth screening of the situation.
+after in-depth screening of the situation.

 Vastu is a part of Vedas, which are believed to be